Hey Kids (Start Here)

 Hermann makes a strangled sound; he’s not certain how that happens.

-“Okay, not the best choice of thing to say on my part, granted, but—” Newton begins.
+“Okay, not the best choice of words on my part, granted, but—” Newton begins.

-Hermann doesn’t hear the rest, because he is through the door and slamming it in Newton’s face for the sake of his own sanity.
+Hermann doesn’t hear the rest, because he’s through the door and slamming it in Newton’s face for the sake of his own sanity.

 For a brief interval he stands frozen in the hall, picturing Newton staring at the opposite side of the door, confused and caffeine-less, holding whole swaths of Hermann’s mind hostage in a blameless multiplicity of ways.